 The DGIR is not obligated to issue an advance ruling for all applications.
 There are circumstances whereby the DGIR shall not make an advance ruling.
 The circumstances are as follows:- a. the arrangement has been entered into or effected at the time of application or at any time before the advance ruling is issued.
-Likewise, no advance ruling shall be made for a completed transaction
+Likewise, no advance ruling shall be made for a completed transaction or a series of transactions to an arrangement that has been carried out significantly in advance:

-- or a series of transactions to an arrangement that are made significantly in advance; - b. the application is frivolous, vexatious or based on hypothetical situations: - c. the issue raised would require the interpretation of any foreign law; or is being dealt with or should be dealt with by the competent authorities of the parties to an Agreement for the avoidance of double taxation; - d. an advance ruling already exists on how the relevant provision of the Act applies to the person and to the arrangement and the person makes a request for an advance ruling on the same arrangement which relates to the same period or year of assessment: - e. an arrangement is the subject of audit or investigation on how any provision of the Act applies to the person and that person requests for an advance ruling on a similar arrangement; - f. the DGIR considers that the person has not provided full information in relation to the application despite a request having been made for additional information; - g. the advance ruling would require an opinion as to the generally accepted accounting principles or commercially accepted practices; - h. the matter on which the advance ruling is sought involves an advance pricing arrangement or a tax avoidance scheme; - a request involves an interpretation of a provision in the Act that has not been enacted, for example budget proposals, rules or regulations which have not been enacted (under such circumstances, the person may seek a written technical confirmation from the DGIR); or - j. in the DGIR's opinion, it would be unreasonable to make an advance ruling in view of the resources available to him.
+- b. the application is frivolous, vexatious or based on hypothetical situation; - c. the issue raised would require the interpretation of any foreign law; or is being dealt with or should be dealt with by the competent authorities of the parties to an Agreement for the avoidance of double taxation; - d. an advance ruling already exists on how the relevant provision of the ITA applies to the person and to the arrangement, and the person makes a request for an advance ruling on the same arrangement which relates to the same period or year of assessment; - e. an arrangement is the subject of an audit or investigation on how any provision of the ITA applies to the person and that person requests for an advance ruling on a similar arrangement; - f. the DGIR is of the opinion that the person has not provided full information in relation to the application despite a request has been made for additional information; - g. the advance ruling would require an opinion as to the generally accepted accounting principles or commercially accepted practices; - h. the matter on which the advance ruling is sought involves an advance pricing arrangement or a tax avoidance scheme; - i.
+The application involves an interpretation of a provision in the ITA that has not been enacted, for example budget proposals, rules or regulations which have not been enacted (under such circumstances, the person may seek a written technical confirmation from the DGIR); or - j. the DGIR is of the opinion that it would be unreasonable to make an advance ruling in view of the resources available to him.
 For example, a request for an advance ruling relating to a highly technical and sophisticated arrangement or a new technology/product which has yet to be known to the DGIR.